YU-MITC/moodle-local_yukaltura/README.md

 Change log of YU Kaltura Media Local Libraries
 ------

+Version 1.4.0R2

+* fixed some statements in renderer.php, and simple_search.php, in order to resolve an issue about search keyword handling.

 Version 1.4.0

 * fixed some statements in locallib.php, in order to support PHP 7.3.0 and later versions.